Residency Wellness & Support

 It is our firm belief that personal wellness is paramount for a good residency experience.
 This not only means conducting wellness activities, but also helping build an infrastructure that provides support to residents.

-As noted on the Simulation page, we now protect each class once every four weeks from 11pm on Tuesday through 7am on Thursday (when on EM-based rotations).
+As noted on the Simulation page, we now protect each class once every four weeks from 11pm on Tuesday through 7am on Thursday (when on EM-based rotations) for a "Class Day".
 In addition to bonding through working together in procedure workshops and simulation, this affords classes to spend time socially in the evenings following educational activities.

 We also conduct evening journal clubs hosted by faculty, as well as other part-social/part-educational evening events (live and virtual).